lorikrell/gamerchic/docs/horror.md

 Failing these rolls may incur fear and madness.
 Select from the following depending on the situation, scene, and strength of failure (simple to critical, modify amounts to fit the failure):

 * **Fear Struck**: Consumed by fear and visibly shaken.
 Simple failure they have a -1 to their next roll.
-Critical failure they cannot act too afraid.
+Critical failure they cannot act too afraid and are in absolute shock.
-* **Shock**: Unable to move or act due to the horror, caught in shock unmoving.
-Simple failure they have a -1 to their next roll.
-Critical failure they cannot act or close their eyes.
 * **Aversion**: The scene and situation is too frightening, causing them to flee in terror.
 They must move away from the source of terror.
 Simple failure they have a -1 to their next roll.
-Critical failure they cannot act just run.
+Critical failure they cannot act just run repulsed to the point of sickness, needing to get away.
 * **Living Nightmares**: At first they seem fine, but after images remain with them as living nightmares.
 Whispers, ghosts, movement at the corner of their eyes.
 If they sleep, they suffer nightmares.
 Simple failure they have a -1 to their next roll.
 Critical failure they are surrounded by visions of terror.
 * **Obsession**: The moment of terror plagues the mind, causing the afflicted to be obessed by it.
 They may speak of it constantly, seek it out again, relive it on others.
 Simple failure they have a -1 to their next roll.
-Critical failure they are so consumed they focus on the horror entirely.
+Critical failure they are so consumed they focus on the horror entirely, delighted or terrified.
 * **Rage**: Abject terror leads them to absolute destruction, sending them into a berserker rage.
 The mind is cast aside for the primal need to break things/people.
 They receive a +1 or higher (depending on failure) to attacks with the increased chance of attacking friends and objects as much as foes.
+Critical failure they will not stop fighting, attacking everything, until they are roused from it.

 When all sanity is lost or madness is reached, the player takes on an aspect of horror until cleansed.
 It will last with them through the event until relieved.
 This madness may be an enhanced version of these above fears with far more twisted results.